GaloisInc/BESSPIN-Tool-Suite/docs/evaluateSecurityTestsMode.md

   - `vulClasses`: A list of the vunerability classes to be executed, contained by square brackets and comma separated.
 Choose among the NIST list: *bufferErrors, PPAC, resourceManagement, informationLeakage, numericErrors*.
 The names follow [attachment 3 of the
     SSITH BAA](https://www.ntsc.org/assets/uploads/HR001117S0023.pdf).
 When a `$vulClass` is included, its configuration section is loaded as well.
 Please note that the classes *codeInjection* and *cryptoErrors* are yet to be implemented.
+  - `useCustomCWEsConfigsPath`: If disabled, then the `.ini` files in [./configSecurityTests](./configSecurityTests) will be used by default, which we reference as `${configCWEs}` in the rest of this document.
+  - `pathToCustomCWEsConfigs`: The path containing the CWEs config files in case `useCustomCWEsConfigsPath` is enabled.
   - `useCustomScoring`: Configure the scoring methods as instructed in the parameters in the `[customizedScoring]` section.
 More details are in the scoring section in this document.